SCCapstone/PalmettoProgrammers/FU.SPA/README.md

 - SPA is built with React
 - - Material UI is used for common components, some components are custom or modified versions of MUI components
-- - Vite is used for local development hosting of the SPA
+- - Vite is used for local development hosting of the SPA and building the SPA for deployment
-- NPM for package management
+- npm for package management and scripting of installed packages

 ### Understanding Components